aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 **Examples:**

-Compute the reflux ratio at the bottom of the column, given the reflux ratio R = 2 at the top of the column, the composition xB = 11 % of the column's bottom, the composition xD = 88 % of the distillate, the composition xF = 46 % of the feed, and the feed quality q = 54 %:
+Compute the reflux ratio at the bottom of the column, given the reflux ratio at the top of the column is 2, the composition of the column's bottom product is 11 %, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %:

 ```dotnetcli
 R=2;